webdizz/self-driving-car-pytorch/README.md

     source activate sd-car-pytorch
     python racer-ac.py

-During training there are `score` and `reward` metrics will be pushed to InfluxDB running in Docker container along with Grafana to visualize learning process.
+During training there are `score` and `reward` metrics will be pushed using [tensorboardX](https://github.com/lanpa/tensorboard-pytorch) into *runs* folder.
+During training or later statistics can be analysed using [Tensorboard](https://github.com/tensorflow/tensorboard) at http://localhost:6006.
-There is also a dashboard used for this `grafana-dashboard.json`.
-To run monitoring execute bellow command from project folder:

-    docker-compose up
+    tensorboard --logdir runs

 Model
 ------------------------